ISM & Document Management

 Everything

-Do you need to download a document and print it?
-You can assign the ship to be able to print an “uncontrolled” watermarked copy.
+To download a document and print it, you can assign the ship to be able to print an “uncontrolled” watermarked copy.

 Download